xu-cheng/website/_posts/2014-12-06-KaTeX-and-Jekyll.md

 The most popular way to render LaTeX within Jekyll is using [MathJaX][mathjax].
 There are lots of blogs (e.g. [this][mathjax-with-jekyll]) to show you how to configure it.
 But MathJaX has a huge shortage on rendering speed.
 It's slow, not for a bit, but so slow that you can see the web page refreshing itself.

 Recently, I came across a new project [KaTeX][katex].
 It's fast as you can see the comparison below in which KaTeX is on the left and MathJax is on the right.
-There's also a benchmark available [here][katex-vs-mathjax].

 <center><img src="https://raw.githubusercontent.com/Khan/KaTeX/cae400581080ac317fda57b8b6ae6c7834a9ea93/img/katex-comparison.gif" width="80%" alt="KaTeX vs Mathjax"/></center>